 My own area is no exception, although the challenges we face are very different from those of London and the south-east.
 When we compare average house prices with the average salary in my local area, we find that house prices in the Falkirk area are around five times higher than salaries, and around six times higher in the West Lothian area.
 House prices continue to rise faster than local incomes, making a house a good investment for someone if they can afford it, but not everyone can.

-Undoubtedly a range of contributory factors have led to the current shortage of available homes.
+Undoubtedly, a range of contributory factors have led to the shortage of available homes.
 For example, we have an ageing population, and in my constituency it is anticipated that we will have a 130% increase in the over-75 population within the next 25 years.
 When that is coupled with the growth in single occupancy for younger people, it puts massive pressure on the number of available homes.
-However, I am in little doubt that the roots of the current housing crisis stem from the Housing Act 1980, which resulted in sales that wiped out large swathes of housing stock across the UK as a whole.
-In this respect I very much differ with the right hon.
+However, I am in little doubt that the roots of the housing crisis stem from the Housing Act 1980, which resulted in sales that wiped out large swathes of housing stock across the UK.
+In this respect, I very much differ with the right hon.
 Member for Wokingham.
 Ensuring that the receipts from the sale of housing stock were either used to offset debt or reclaimed by the Treasury made it virtually impossible for councils to replace their housing stock.
 If councils had been able to do that, we might be in a very different position today.